 8. I know I’m in wine country but how can I take advantage of that?

-9. Is there anywhere to have a bonfire?
+9. Is there anywhere to have a bonfire on Shuswap Lake?

-Providing no bans are in place you can enjoy a bonfire on one of the beaches.
+Providing no fire bans are in place, you can enjoy a bonfire on one of the Shuswap Lake beaches.
 Bring the marshmallows – or make your own sweat lodge.